FINDERS: CIA FRONT & NEW AGE CULT

 Another ill-fated project was Communitas College, located near Camp David, Maryland, in the Appalachian foothills.
 It is unclear whether the locals objected primarily to the progressive thrust of the institution’s liberal arts curriculum, or whether their main concern was aesthetics.
 In any event, the experimental college — a complex of free-form structures made of sprayed urethane foam — was out of business almost before it opened its doors; the local rednecks burned it to the ground.

 As I say, Mr. Mason was a man of some repute.
-Actually, it is fair to say I was totally unaware of Mr. Mason’s reputation.
+Actually, it is fair to say I was totally unaware of Mr. Mason’s true nature.
 The Finders made cryptic comments which I came to understand only later.
 When, some months afterward, I asked them in puzzlement how they could possibly allow such a degenerate to live in the same building, they had a typically Finders explanation.
 They explained that there were two types of people in the world, “truth seekers” and “pleasure seekers”.
 The pleasure seekers (which is most of the human race, I came to understand) comprised a lower order of being — animals, if you will — who have not raised themselves above their animal nature.
-It is important for enlightened human beings (truth seekers) to never forget the difference between the two, lest we lose sight of the goal, become complacent, suffer a breakdown in discipline, or come to tolerate mediocrity in ourselves or in others.
+It is important for enlightened human beings (truth seekers) to never forget the difference between the two, lest they lose sight of the goal, become complacent, suffer a breakdown in discipline, or come to tolerate mediocrity in themselves or in others.
 They explained that Roy Mason was archetypical of the pleasure seeker; he exemplified man’s base nature.
 They kept him around as a “negative teacher”, someone they could point to as exemplary of all that is base in human nature: greed, self-centeredness, pride, arrogance, and lust.
 I know I saw all I ever wanted to see of these things.
+The unnatural lust part I found particularly distasteful.

 I was shocked to the depths of my being the first time Roy Mason, guest editor of the World Future Society’s magazine, THE FUTURIST, the renowned writer and architect who, incidentally, was invited to give the commencement speech at Yale (his alma mater) that year, brought home a teenage boy for what, I was to learn, was a regular practice of child sexual predations.
 And I never did feel comfortable with the radical feminists’ “open door policy” where everyone traded sexual partners, apparently with abandon — certainly with no emotion or other involvement.